Pre-Appointment Screening Process

 Please do not send discs of CT scans or MRIs; we prefer the written reports from the radiologist.
 The material you send will not be returned.
 You may send the material by fax, mail, or delivery services such as UPS or Federal Express, or you may upload your files on our website with our secure upload service — click here to go to the upload page.
-You can also investigate online fax services such as fax.com, efax.com, or myfax.com.
 Please do not come by the office without an appointment.
-Please note that submitting your information does not create a doctor-patient relationship; this is not established until a treatment plan has begun.
+Please note that submitting your information does not create a doctor-patient relationship; this is not established until a treatment plan is begun.

 Linda L. Isaacs, M.D.

 36 East 36th Street

 New York, N.Y.
 10016